-An innovative approach to accurately detect a woman’s risk of preeclampsia
+An innovative approach to accurately detect and predict a woman’s risk of preeclampsia

-Dr Yi-Ning Su is the Chairman and CEO of Sofiva Genomics Ltd and CEO of Dianthus MFM Clinic, based in Taiwan.
+Dr Yi-Ning Su is the Chairman and Chief Executive Officer of Sofiva Genomics Ltd and Dianthus MFM Clinic, based in Taiwan.
 He is a leading obstetrician and a clinical geneticist specialising in prenatal diagnosis and genetic testing.
-A pioneer in the field of maternal-fetal medicine, Dr Su was the first in Taiwan to publish a paper on the correlation between preeclampsia and a protein called Placental Growth Factor, or PlGF1.
-This led to a new era in preeclampsia screening in Taiwan, safeguarding millions of women by accurately diagnosing their risk.
-In this interview with Dia:gram, Dr Su discusses an innovative new approach for the triage of women suspected of developing this pregnancy-related complication.
+A pioneer in the field of maternal-fetal medicine, Dr Su was the first in Taiwan to publish a paper on the correlation between preeclampsia and a protein called Placental Growth Factor, or PlGF.1 This led to a new era in preeclampsia screening in Taiwan, safeguarding millions of women by accurately diagnosing their risk.
+In this interview with Diagram magazine, Dr Su discusses an innovative new approach for the triage of women suspected of developing this pregnancy-related complication.